nmxmxh/master-ovasabi/docs/generated/internal/repository/campaign/README.md

 ##### List

-List retrieves a paginated list of campaigns
+List retrieves a paginated list of campaigns.

 ##### Update

-Update updates an existing campaign
+Update updates an existing campaign.

-## Functions

-### SetLogger